-Penpot for Startups — Editor's Take
+Penpot for Startups: Editor's Take

 Editor's Take: Penpot

-Penpot earns its place in the developer tools space with a balanced feature set and active development.
+Penpot earns its place in the developer & it space with a balanced feature set and active development.
 What makes Penpot interesting for early-stage startups is the Free & Open Source discount available through SaaSOffers.
 It is not the only option, but it is a defensible one for teams that fit the profile.

 Claim Penpot DealPenpot Pros